 For the next 30 years, Roger served the Commonwealth in the Office of the Attorney General, in which capacity he represented various state agencies and Directors.
-He is a current member of the Administrative Law Advisory Committee, which was established by the General Assembly to assist the Virginia Code Commission with its oversight authority.
+Prior to his retirement, he served, with distinction, as a member of the Administrative Law Advisory Committee, which was established by the General Assembly to assist the Virginia Code Commission with its oversight authority.
 From 2010 to 2014, Roger was a gubernatorial appointee to the Air Pollution Control Board; he served as Chairman from 2011 to 2014.

 Education: Contact: email@example.com

 - University of Virginia, J.D.